 An itchy dry, flaky scalp is typically “seborrheic dermatitis” commonly referred to as dandruff in adults and “cradle cap” in babies.
 Most standard anti-fungal shampoos, topical steroids, and topical treatments such as selenium sulfide and pyrithione zinc typically only provide temporary relief because they’re not addressing the root cause of the problem.

-The fact that the body is out of balance must be addressed or the shampoo will simply not be enough.
-Although I do agree these shampoos are helpful for reducing symptoms while the actual cause is treated, they frankly are not the “be all end all”.
+The fact that the body is out of balance and THAT must be addressed or the shampoo will simply not be enough.
+While these shampoos can be helpful for reducing symptoms while the actual cause is treated, they frankly are not the “be all end all.”

 First of all seborrheic dermatitis is an inflammatory condition of the scalp that can manifest in the form of mild dandruff to dense, greasy scaling of the scalp.
 Mild cases of dandruff will typically resolve with the addition of fish oil, biotin and b-complex, zinc, and selenium, however more severe cases of seborrheic dermatitis will require further investigation.

 The reason for this is that in babies the condition typically goes away after 6-8 months, but in adults the problem is almost always chronic and will just tend to relapse and remit while it worsens over time.
 So let’s get this figured out now, shall we?

 This condition is commonly linked to a yeast called Pityrosporum ovale.
 But here’s the thing, the P. ovale yeast is quite common and is already everywhere.
 It’s not some random infectious disease like Ebola, it’s simply a common thing in our environment.
 So the obvious, but often overlooked, question is, “Why doesn’t everyone who is exposed to P. ovale have seborrheic dermatitis?”